typesense/typesense-website/docs-site/content/30.0/api/synonyms.md

 # Synonym Sets

 :::warning Breaking Change in v30
 When you upgrade to v30, all existing collection-specific synonym definitions will be automatically migrated to the new synonym sets format.
 Your searches will continue working without any hiccups, but you have to use the new API and client methods for reading and writing to the synonym definitions.
+If self-hosting, [**perform a snapshot**](https://typesense.org/docs/30.0/api/cluster-operations.html#create-snapshot-for-backups) before upgrading for the Synonyms & Overrides to be migrated to v30.
 :::

 The synonym sets feature allows you to define search terms that should be considered equivalent.
 For example: when you define a synonym for `sneaker` as `shoe`, searching for `sneaker` will now return all records with the word `shoe` in them, in addition to records with the word `sneaker`.